chrisdolan/gametable/readme.txt

-Gametable - By Andy Weir
-Gametable is freeware. knock yourself out, man.
+Gametable - By Andy Weir and David Ghandehari Gametable is freeware. knock yourself out, man.

 ---THE POINT---